queer/singyeong/PROTOCOL.md

 receive the data being sent.** If you use 신경 as a websocket gateway, be sure that you handle restrictions correctly!

+### Application queries

+The `application` key in a query does not have to only be a string!
+You can also send an array of tags, and 신경 will attempt to find a service matching the provided tag query.
+See "Service discovery" in API.md for more information, as well as the description of tags under the `identify` payload.

 ### Optional queries

 Sometimes, it is desirable to have a message be routed even if the query fails.